A TRULY CLIENT-CENTERED LAW FIRM

 Over my forty years of legal practice I have developed a large network of connections, which includes many attorneys from around the world, expert witnesses, mediators and prosecuting attorneys.
 These connections provide me with a wealth of resources, which often prove to be highly beneficial to the results I achieve for my clients.

 In a world where international trade and cross-border disputes are becoming increasingly common, I am proud to associate myself with UK attorney, Richard Parry.
-Richard received his legal training in the UK where he worked for 8 years at Eversheds, a highly respected international law firm with world wide presence.
+Richard received his legal training in the UK where he worked for 8 years at Eversheds, a highly respected international law firm with world-wide presence.
 In addition to being a member of the Law Society of England & Wales he is also licensed to practice in California and the Cayman Islands.
-Richard currently works as an attorney at Bodden Litigation in Grand Cayman, where he advises international clients on multi-jurisdictional disputes, regulatory compliance, corporate governance and trust law.
+Richard currently works as an attorney at Solomon Harris in Grand Cayman, where he advises international clients on multi-jurisdictional disputes, real estate, regulatory compliance, corporate governance and trust law.
 My connection with Richard provides my law office and my clients with resources should they require advice or representation in the United Kingdom, the Cayman Islands and beyond.

 - May 2016 3